-ember 1919, but a revision of it became soon ry through the acquisition of new materials of alue and variety.
-Within a month of its publicaenhor P. S. Pissurlencar, with ungrudging labour reality, commenced sending me transcripts from rtuguese records of Goa, among which he has with such tireless industry, scholarly accuracy, tinent success, and I have been thus supplied in a with manuscript copies of the mass of papers tently published by him as Portugueses e Maratas, so critically examined and corrected (from other the Jedhe Shakavali, so as to utilize its dates infidence.
-The old Persian records of Jaipur, ally a mass of Akhbarat, beginning with 1681 and the residue of what Col. James Tod had sent to it.S., London), were also copied for me in 1924, and part of the Portuguese account of the Luso-te War of 1683, copied from the English translation and in the India Office, London, reached me just to late for use in the first edition, though I gave it to the public shortly afterwards in the Haidarabad Archaeological Society's Journal.
+The first edition of this Fourth Volume was printed in November 1919, but a revision of it became soon necessary through the acquisition of new materials of great value and variety.
+Within a month of its publication.
+Senhor P. S. Pissurlencar, with ungrudging labour and liberality, commenced sending me transcripts from the Portuguese records of Goa, among which he has worked with such tireless industry, scholarly accuracy, and eminent success, and I have been thus supplied in advance with manuscript copies of the mass of papers subsequently published by him as Portugueses e Maratas.
+2 Vols.
+These have put an altogether new complexion on the history of Akbar's exile and Shambhuii's activities on the western border.
+I also secured through the kindness of the India Office, London, the loan of six volumes of Orme MSS., i.e., transcripts of Factory records made by the historian Orme the originals of which have in many cases been lost.

+I also critically examined and corrected (from other sources) the Jedhe Shakavali, so as to utilize its dates with confidence.
+The old Persian records of Jaipur, (especially a mass of Akhbarat, beginning with 1681 and being the residue of what Col. James Tod had sent to the R.A.S., London), were also copied for me in 1924.
+The second part of the Portuguese account of the Luso-Maratha War of 1683, copied from the English translation preserved in the India Office, London, reached me just a month too late for use in the first edition, though I gave it to the public shortly afterwards in the Haidarabad Archæological Society's Journal.